Stephen J Mcsorley

 Research Focus

 My research focuses on the innate and adaptive immune response to bacterial pathogens and largely uses mouse models of infection with Salmonella and Chlamydia.
-In close collaboration with the Center for Companion Animal Health I initiated a new research focus a few years ago where we generate therapeutic monoclonal antibodies for canine applications.
+In close collaboration with the Center for Companion Animal Health I also generate caninized monoclonal antibodies for canine research, diagnostics, and therapeutic applications.

 Specialty Focus